 I know I’d love to wake up to a shiny, bow-topped Lexus…but I also would rather not wake up to a massive car payment for the next 5 years!

 Having dozens of gifts under the tree or expensive gifts like a car or cell phone don’t have to be the norm.

 Keep your focus on your family and what you truly value instead of all the stuff the marketers want you to buy.

-Following the 4-gift rule can mean less mental, physical and financial stress, which could make your more minimal Christmas the best one yet!
+Following the 4-gift rule can mean less mental, physical and financial stress, which could make this your best Christmas Day yet!